 2. Write a business plan

 UK entrepreneurs need a business plan.
-This will help you determine whether your business ideas for the UK are likely to succeed and be sustainable.
+This will help you determine whether your business ideas are likely to succeed and be sustainable.

-3. Decide on your business legal structure
+3. Decide on your structure

 4. Choose a business name and address

-You will need to appoint directors and a company secretary, work out your shares and shareholders, write your memorandum and articles of association, open a separate bank account and register for corporation tax.
+If you’re setting up a limited company, you must appoint directors and a company secretary, work out your shares and shareholders, write your memorandum and articles of association, open a separate bank account, and register for corporation tax.

-6. Register with HM Revenue and Customs
+5. Register with HM Revenue and Customs

 Depending on the nature of your UK business, there may be additional requirements, such as: